 You must have come across the word immutable in programming before.
-Immutable simply means something that cannot be tampered or changed.
+Immutable simply means something that cannot be tampered with or changed.
 The blockchain is often referred to as an immutable ledger.
 Immutability adds an extra layer of security to blockchains.

-The fact that blockchains are tamper resistant makes them an important and secure medium of data storage in applications like finance, where tampered data could result in huge financial losses.
+The fact that blockchains are tamper-resistant makes them an important and secure medium of data storage in applications like finance, where tampered data could result in huge financial losses.

 But what if someone has the time and power to change all the entries in the ledger?

 Distributed Peer To Peer Network

 Imagine someone has the time and computational capability and changes all the hashes of the chain.
 In such a scenario, the immutable ledger gives an additional element of security to the blockchain through its Distributed Peer to Peer Network.
 The blockchain network consists of thousands of nodes in different parts of the world.
-At any point of time, a copy of the ledger is stored on all these thousands of nodes in the world.
+At any point in time, a copy of the ledger is stored on all these thousands of nodes in the world.

-If the malicious entity wants to hack the blockchain, they will have to change the hashes of all the ledgers on majority of the nodes of the blockchain.
+If the malicious entity wants to hack the blockchain, it will have to change the hashes of all the ledgers on a majority of the nodes of the blockchain.
 And that too, at the same time instant.
 Currently, no single entity in the world has the computational power to change the ledger on thousands of nodes at the same time instant.
 And that makes the blockchain secure.